Standard cubic foot: Natural gas

 The standard cubic meter of gas (scm) is used in the context of the SI system.
 It is similarly defined as the quantity of gas contained in a cubic meter at a temperature of 15 C and a pressure of 101.325 kPa.

 Converting volume units between the standard cubic foot and the standard cubic meter is not exact, as the base temperature and pressure used are different, but for most practical situations the difference can be ignored.
 Comparing the same volume between the 15 C and 101.325 kPa standard cubic meter versus the 60 F and 14.73 psi standard cubic foot gives an error of 0.04%.
 A standard cubic foot in the US Customary System is approximately equivalent to 0.02833 standard cubic meters in the SI system.

 In the natural gas industry, where quantities are often expressed in standard cubic feet, large multiples of standard cubic feet are generally not expressed with metric prefixes, but rather with prefixes based on roman numerals, where the s for "standard" is often omitted.
 Common units of gas volumes include ccf (hundred standard cubic feet), Mcf (thousand standard cubic feet), and MMcf (million standard cubic feet).
-The M refers to the Roman numeral for thousand, while two M's represent one thousand thousands, or one million.
+The "M" refers to the Roman numeral for thousand, while a double "M" ("MM") represent one thousand thousands, or one million.
 Bcf (billion standard cubic feet), Tcf (trillion standard cubic feet), Qcf (quadrillion standard cubic feet), etc., are also used.